Responsibilities Within a RBM Plan

 SAFETY refers to the suspected unexpected serious adverse reactions – concerns regarding processing of safety information, non-serious adverse events (AEs) and serious adverse events (SAEs)

-TransCelerate conduct a blinded survey in the fourth quarter of 2014 on Risk Indicators and associated benefits, which informed a Risk Indicator Library composed of more than 140 Risk Indicators.
+TransCelerate conducted a blinded survey in the fourth quarter of 2014 on Risk Indicators and associated benefits, which informed a Risk Indicator Library composed of more than 140 Risk Indicators.
 From this library, clinical trial sponsors can choose and adjust Risk Indicators specific to the above categories, and apply them to their clinical studies.

 As technologies and methodologies evolve, new Risk Indicators will be identified in accordance with those advancements.
 Moreover, as the RBM model becomes more commonplace, the potential to test new Risk Indicators and determine their utility compared to established Risk Indicators will grow.